helenhanks/Robotany/README.md

 * Outdoor weatherproof Enclosure
 <img src = "images/enclosure.jpg" width = 200>

-* Fittings to connect solenoid valve and water hammer arrestor to your garden faucet and hospipe.

 ## Important steps

-### Decide which pins to use

-Type `pinout` in a terminal window to get a handy diagram.
-You'll need:

-* A 3.3V pin
-* A ground pin
-* Any other GPIO pin for the signal to the relay

-Read https://www.raspberrypi.org/documentation/usage/gpio for more information about pins.

-### Install required packages

-From the command line run the following commands to install the packages required:

-1. `sudo apt-get update`
-2. `sudo apt-get install rpi.gpio`

-### Write/Install Python Code to Control Relay

-You can use RobotanyMain.py - it is ready to go, or you can write your own.
-At a minimum, the script should contain these commands (in this example I used pin 8):

-Set up the pin:

-* `import RPi.GPIO as GPIO`
-* `GPIO.setmode(GPIO.BOARD)`
-* `GPIO.setup(8, GPIO.OUT)`

-Turn pin on and off:

-* `GPIO.output(8, True)`
-* `GPIO.output(8, False)`

 ### Install Components and Wiring in Project Enclosure